 It’s easiest to think about the park in three different sections.
 The lower lakes section includes Entrance 1 and Veliki Slap (the Big Waterfall).
 From here, you can take a boat or the shuttle to the upper lakes section, with some of the prettiest boardwalk trails and waterfalls in the park.
 Beyond this is the third section, a trail around Proscansko Lake.

 This is a modified map from the Plitvice Lakes National Park website.
 Note that the map is rotated 90 degrees – north is on the right side of the map.
+You can ride the shuttle and the boat in both directions, this map is just portraying one particular route through the park (Program H).

 Seven Routes through the Park